markaldo/dockerpro/README.md

 ## Description

-`dockerpro` is a web-based system designed to manage company stock, sales, and logistics.
+Is a web-based system designed to manage company stock, sales, and logistics.
 It's built using a combination of technologies, including Python, PHP, HTML, JavaScript, and Docker.
 The system aims to provide a centralized platform for businesses to track inventory, manage sales orders, and streamline their logistics operations.
 It uses Docker for easy deployment and environment consistency.

 ## Key Features